 Standard and Optional features

-The Civic is available in LX, HF, EX and EX-L trim levels (the latter of which offer navigation system-equipped sub-trims).
+The Civic is available in LX, HF, SE, EX and EX-L trim levels (the latter of which offer navigation system-equipped sub-trims).

 The LX comes standard with a manual transmission, A/C, power windows and locks, a rearview camera, a five-inch LCD info screen, a four-speaker, 160-watt AM/FM/CD sound system with USB and AUX inputs, steering-wheel mounted audio controls, cruise control, Bluetooth connectivity with Pandora radio compatibility and 15-inch wheels with hubcaps.